-You will be asked to choose your meals from a menu in advance and drinks are served throughout the day, both with meals and at other times.
+You will be asked to choose your meals from a menu in advance.
+Drinks are served throughout the day, both with meals and at other times.

 Maintaining the privacy of our patients, visitors and staff is very important to us.
-Therefore, we would ask that you do not take any photos, video or voice recordings on our hospital premises without explicit consent.
+We ask that you don't take any photos, video or voice recordings on our hospital premises without explicit consent.

-When using your phone please be respectful of other patients and keep any unnecessary noise to a minimum.
+When using your phone please be respectful of other patients and keep any noise to a minimum.